Safety

 • The horror of accidents was clearly demonstrated.
 I was able to have a strong mindset about safety.

-Toyota Boshoku conducts activities together with the Toyota Boshoku Safety and Health Association (including 47 companies) with the aim of ensuring safe construction management where there is no fatal accident on premises for anyone.
+Toyota Boshoku conducts activities together with the Toyota Boshoku Health and Safety Association (including 47 companies) with the aim of ensuring safe construction management where there is no fatal accident on premises for anyone.

-Plant Safety & Health Administration, the Toyota Boshoku Safety and Health Association, and the Construction planning department work together, each taking their own role in outsourced construction patrol activities.
+Plant Safety & Health Administration, the Toyota Boshoku Health and Safety Association, and the construction planning division work together as one in outsourced construction patrol activities.
 Patrols don’t simply involve identifying unsafe behavior, but also listening to concerns, and creating an even better environment for construction workers.

 System for Construction Observer Qualification